Álvaro Carreras

 Álvaro Fernández Carreras (born 23 March 2003) is a Spanish professional footballer who plays as a left-back for club Real Madrid.

+Carreras began his youth career with Real Madrid before joining Manchester United in 2020.
+He later had loan spells with Preston North End, Granada and Benfica, joining Benfica permanently in 2024.
+After establishing himself in Portugal, he returned to Real Madrid in 2025.

+Carreras represented Spain at under-19 and under-21 level.

 Club career

 Early career

 Born in Ferrol, Carreras started his career with Galicia de Caranza, before joining his hometown club Racing de Ferrol in 2007.
 During his time with the club, he played as a forward, scoring 100 goals in a season in the youth ranks.
 He joined Deportivo de La Coruña's youth ranks in 2012, where he was converted to a left-back, before moving to Real Madrid U13 in 2017.

 Manchester United

 Carreras signed for Premier League club Manchester United from Real Madrid in September 2020 on a four-year contract, amid interest from other European clubs such as Barcelona and Manchester City.
 He began training with the first team during the early stages of the 2021–22 season.

 Carreras was a regular for the under-23 team in his first season at Manchester United, making 20 league appearances and one in the EFL Trophy, as well as seven for the under-18s, and two in the FA Youth Cup.
 He then played 21 times in the league in 2021–22, all as a starter, as well as playing in all three EFL Trophy matches and six of the seven in the UEFA Youth League.
 He received his first call-up to the Manchester United first team in April 2022, when he was named on the bench for the Premier League match at home to Chelsea.
 He was also named on the bench against Brighton & Hove Albion.

 On 11 May 2022, Carreras was named Manchester United's U23 Player of the Year.
 He departed the club in 2024 before making his debut for the senior team.